jessicafransson/bake-me-a-cake/README.md

 ### Images
 - The images has been taken from pixabay that is currently displayed on the project, future images will be uploaded by various users.
+- Some images is also taken from the actual recipe displayed.

 ### Wireframe